Perform a staged migration of email

 If the CSV file contains non-ASCII or special characters, save the CSV file with UTF-8 or other Unicode encoding.
 Depending on the application, saving the CSV file with UTF-8 or other Unicode encoding may be easier when the system locale of the computer matches the language used in the CSV file.

-Connect Office 365 to your email system
+Connect Microsoft 365 or Office 365 to your email system

 To create a migration endpoint: